ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 # 2. Specific experimental choices

 ## Reference simulation
 The reference simulation is a 1.5 layer quasi-geostrophic simulation generated using the model described in Ubelmann et al. (2015).
-The run can be downloaded from [dc_qg_eval](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/fileServer/meomopendap/extract/ocean-data-challenges/2022b_SSH_QG_mapping/dc_qg_eval.tar.gz) (see Download the data).
+The run can be downloaded from [dc_qg_eval](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/fileServer/meomopendap/extract/ocean-data-challenges/2022b_SSH_QG_mapping/dc_qg_eval.tar.gz) (see Download the data section below).

 True SSH
 :-------------------------: